HumoyunDeveloper/MODJS/README.md

 - How to use?

 ## 1. What is ModJS?
-With ModJS you can quickly edit, add events, style HTML Elements.
+With ModJS you can quickly edit, add events, design HTML Elements.

 ## 2. How to install?
 You can clone this repo by running this command below.